totallyquiche/better-banners/readme.txt

 No extra setup steps needed -- just install the plugin and start creating Better Banners!

+== Frequently Asked Questions ==

+= Why aren't my banners showing up? =

+Some plugins or themes may prevent Better Banners from displaying properly.
+If your banners are not showing up, try toggling the "Display banners using JavaScript" option.

+= What level of support is available for Better Banners? =

+Please reach out via the Support tab.
+I will do my best to respond to questions, issues, etc. in a timely manner.

+== Screenshots ==

+1. This screenshot shows a plain-text banner created using Better Banners
+2. This screenshot shows a banner with text and an image created using Better Banners.
+3. This image shows the banner post admin page.

 == Changelog ==

 = 1.0.0 =

 * Initial release!

 == Upgrade Notice ==

 = 1.0.0 =

 This initial release adds Better Banners to your WordPress site.